ibm-cloud-docs/vmwaresolutions/vcenter/vc_deletinginstance.md

 5. Subnets
 6. VLANs

 Because of resource dependencies, the components in your instance are not released immediately when you delete the instance.
-For example, the subnets and VLANs cannot be deleted until the ESXi servers are fully reclaimed by SoftLayer®, which happens at the end of the SoftLayer billing cycle.
-At the end of the SoftLayer billing cycle, which is typically 30 days, the subnets and VLANsare deleted and the instance deletion is completed.
+For example, the subnets and VLANs cannot be deleted until the ESXi servers are fully reclaimed by IBM Bluemix Infrastructure (SoftLayer), which happens at the end of the Bluemix Infrastructure (SoftLayer) billing cycle.
+At the end of the Bluemix Infrastructure (SoftLayer) billing cycle, which is typically 30 days, the subnets and VLANs are deleted and the instance deletion is completed.

-**Attention:** You are billed until the end of the SoftLayer billing cycle for the deleted instance.
+**Attention:** You are billed until the end of the Bluemix Infrastructure (SoftLayer) billing cycle for the deleted instance.

 ## Procedure

-To delete a vCenter Server instance on the **Deployed Instances** page, use the following procedure:
+### Deleting from the Deployed Instances page

-   1. Click **Deployed Instances** from the left navigation pane.
-Ensure that you are on the **vCenter Server** tab.
-   2. Locate the instance to delete.
+1. Click **Deployed Instances** from the left navigation pane and locate the instance to delete.
-   3. In the **Actions** column, click the delete icon.
+2. In the **Actions** column, click the delete icon.
 The status of the instance is changed to **Deleting**.
-   4. When the instance is deleted successfully and its status is changed to **Deleted**, click the delete icon in the **Actions** column again.
+3. When the instance is deleted successfully and its status is changed to **Deleted**, click the delete icon in the **Actions** column again.
-   5. In the **Delete Instance** window, click **OK** to remove the instance from the {{site.data.keyword.vmwaresolutions_short}} console.
+4. In the **Delete Instance** window, click **OK** to remove the instance from the {{site.data.keyword.vmwaresolutions_short}} console.

-To delete a vCenter Server instance on the instance details page, use the following procedure:
+### Deleting from the instance detail page

 1. Click **Deployed Instances** from the left navigation pane.
-Ensure that you are on the **vCenter Server** tab.
 2. Click the instance to delete.
 3. Click the overflow menu icon to the right of **vCenter console**.
 4. Click **Delete Instance**.

 ## Related links